 Please complete your payment within 10 minutes, after this time your transaction will timeout and payment will be declined.

 Due to changing sunset times throughout the year, we will confirm your departure time one week prior to your tour.
 Check in is held at our Earth And Sky Village Office in Lake Tekapo.
-The Office is located on Main Highway 8, Lake Tekapo Village next to the Godley Hotel complex.
+The Office is in the western car park in the centre of town, beside the supermarket.